Damiana

 • Tea and botanical vendors

 Keep in mind that some countries maintain stricter customs rules on imported herbal products.
-If ordering internationally, check import requirements beforehand—regulations can change.
+If ordering internationally, check import requirements beforehand—regulations can change without notice.
+Always verify current local laws before purchasing, as some regions may have specific guidelines affecting herbal smoking blends or supplement sales.

 References